da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 When multiple people are entering data manually, it may be beneficial to use a survey that fills in a spreadsheet for you.
-This can include dropdown menu items to ensure consistancy in certain columns - for example, to eliminate a combination of "Monday, Mon, M, mon".
+This can include dropdown menu items to ensure consistency in certain columns - for example, to eliminate a combination of "Monday, Mon, M, mon".